How Freddie Prinze Jr. and Sarah Michelle Gellar Managed to Pull Off the Impossible With Their Romance - E! Online

-For the more traditional among us, china is considered to be the classic 20th anniversary present.
-So when Sarah Michelle Gellar and Freddie Prinze Jr. hit that particular milestone next September, they might consider shipping off a porcelain piece to their good friend.
+For the more traditional among us, brass is considered to be the classic 21st anniversary present.
+So since Sarah Michelle Gellar and Freddie Prinze Jr. hit that particular milestone last September, they might consider shipping off a piece of heavy metal to their good friend.

 Because had their mutual pal not missed her flight to the west coast on that fateful January 2000 day, the I Know What You Did Last Summer costars may have just carried on indefinitely as buddies who have the occasional friendly meal.